 The objectives in port inspections are to verify the information provided in the AREP and record these results of the inspection in the port inspection report (fields 28 and 29).

 Details of the report requirements include:

 (Field 28 - Relevant transhipment authorization(s)) that includes;

-- Donor vessel identifier, (for example IOTC No.) - Validity of the transhipment authorisation - Issuing authority from the vessels flag State
+- Donor vessel identifier, (for example IOTC No.) - Validity of the transhipment authorisation flag State